petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

 Like any manufacturer, Clarity has variants of their products designed to achieve different goals and target different customer profiles.
 Liferay Commerce supports four product types out of the box:

-- Simple Product

-    Any physical product for which inventory is tracked.
+- **Simple Product**: Any physical product for which inventory is tracked.

-- Virtual Product

-    Any non-tangible product, such as music files, electronic publications, services, and warranties.
+- **Virtual Product**: Any non-tangible product, such as music files, electronic publications, services, and warranties.

-- Grouped Product

-    Two or more products from a Catalog that are packaged together and sold as a single item.
+- **Grouped Product**: Two or more products from a Catalog that are packaged together and sold as a single item.
 Grouped products are tracked in your inventory and can contain simple products, virtual products, or other grouped products.

-- Shop by Diagram

-    Component parts belonging to a Bill of Materials (BOM) diagram that references products in the store.
+- **Shop by Diagram**: Component parts belonging to a Bill of Materials (BOM) diagram that references products in the store.

  Products offer more than just a predefined type of content--they offer many additional features that together create a first-class commerce experience with minimal effort: